Clive Shakespeare: Biography

 From 1972 to 1976, Sherbet's main song writing team of Porter and Shakespeare were responsible for co-writing the lion's share of the band's original tracks, which combined British pop and American soul influences.
 For their debut album, Time Change...
 A Natural Progression (December 1972), Shakespeare co-wrote five tracks including the top 30 single, "You've Got the Gun".
 Other Sherbet singles co-written by Shakespeare include "Cassandra" (peaked at number nine in 1973), "Slipstream" and "Silvery Moon" (both reached number five in 1974), and their number-one hit "Summer Love" from 1975.
 Sherbet followed with more top five singles, "Life" and "Only One You" / "Matter of Time".

 In January 1976, Shakespeare left Sherbet citing 'personal reasons'.
 He later explained "I couldn't even go out the front of my house because there were all these girls just hanging on the fence [...]
-There was always a deadline for Garth and me - another album, another tour.
+There was always a deadline for Garth and me – another album, another tour.
 When it did finally end, I was relieved more than anything because I had had enough.
 I left the band early in 1976 for reasons I don't want to discuss fully … but let's just say I wasn't happy about where all the money went".
 The last single he played on was "Child's Play", which was a No. 5 hit in February.
 Shakespeare was soon replaced by Harvey James (ex-Mississippi, Ariel).
 In 1977, Shakespeare issued a solo single, "I Realize" / "There's a Way" on Infinity Records.

 Shakespeare set up Silverwood Studios and worked in record production, including co-producing Paul Kelly's debut solo album, Post (1985).

 Shakespeare rejoined Sherbet for reunion concerts including the Countdown Spectacular tour throughout Australia during September and October 2006.
 That year also saw the release of two newly recorded tracks on the compilation album, Sherbet – Super Hits, "Red Dress" which was written by Porter, Shakespeare, Daryl Braithwaite, James, Tony Mitchell, and Alan Sandow; and "Hearts Are Insane" written by Porter.
 In January 2011 Harvey James died of lung cancer – the remaining members except Shakespeare, who was too ill, performed at Gimme that Guitar, a tribute concert for James on 17 February.

 Personal life

-Shakespeare married Slava Maksymenko in 1969, however their relationship was kept low-profile due to Sherbet's fan-based consisting of young females.
+Shakespeare married Slava Maksymenko in 1969, however their relationship was kept low-profile due to Sherbet's fan-base consisting of young females.
 The couple had two children before they divorced in 1993.
 Shakespeare married a fine arts specialist Elizabeth Flynn in 2001, who had two adult children.